-Think of the dashboard like a report.
+Think of the visual dashboard like a report.
 But, instead of simply churning out numbers, the visual project dashboard organizes and interprets your data using meaningful graphs, and answers two important questions…

 How healthy are my projects?

 The upper portion of the visual dashboard consolidates all of the project data returned by the filters and distills the data into three sections — tasks, time, and budget.
 The pie charts show the percentage of work completed in each section.
 There are a few additional stats that provide a few more details.
 For example, the number of overdue tasks, and the number and value of unbillable hours.

 Filter the dashboard by client to see the overall health of their current projects.
 Or, run it by project manager to see how well they are managing their current project load.
-Either one will result in a beautifully rendered dashboard that will quickly tell you how those projects are doing collectively.
+Either one will result in a beautifully rendered visual dashboard that will quickly tell you how those projects are doing collectively.

 For more detailed information, scroll down to the lower portion of the dashboard.
 Here you will find the percentage of tasks, time, and budget consumed by each project.
 And more details, such as which projects have overdue tasks and unbillable time.
 This section enables you to quickly deduce which projects are doing well, and which are not.

 If the project is current, a vertical black line will be positioned relative to today.
 For example, if you are ten days in on a 20 day project, the vertical black line will appear at the halfway point.
 This indicator is designed to help with project pacing by visually alerting you to projects that might be trending toward going over budget or past their deadline.